Kimserey/Arche/doc.md

 F# allows us to ensure the references are one way only as only bottom files can reference top files, your functions must be defined first before you can use it.
 Therefore if we keep the modules at the top level, it will indirectly make the modules the code with the least dependencies in the project.

+### Common - Domain

-Next step we need to define what a Page is, how it should be displayed and from where can it be accessed.
+First w need to define what a Page is, how it should be displayed and from where can it be accessed.

 ```
 type Page = {